ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 Once you have a deployment, it is possible to change your public/private service endpoints configuration, with the exception of {{site.data.keyword.databases-for-mongodb}}.

-In the _Settings_ tab of your deployment's dashboard is a card for _Service Endpoints_.
+In the _Settings_ tab of your deployment's dashboard, there is a card for _Service Endpoints_.
 You can toggle which types of connections are available to your deployment.

 You can use the [`ibmcloud resource service-instance-update`](https://cloud.ibm.com/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_commands_resource#ibmcloud_resource_service_instance_update) command in the CLI, specifying the endpoint with the `--service-endpoints` flag.
 ```